dragonraid/freshrss-terraform-modules/README.md

 # FreshRSS

-Terraform module for deploying a self-hosted instance of [FreshRSS](https://freshrss.github.io/FreshRSS/en/) to kubernetes in azure public cloud.
+Terraform module for deploying a self-hosted instance of [FreshRSS](https://freshrss.github.io/FreshRSS/en/) to Kubernetes in Azure public cloud.

 > [!IMPORTANT]
-> This module is meant to be simple and cheap not highly available and secure
+> This module is meant to be simple and cheap, not highly available and secure

 ## Quick start

-This guide presumes you have following basic understanding of the following:
+This guide presumes you have a basic understanding of the following:

 - AKS
-- terraform
+- Terraform
-- azure CLI
+- Azure CLI
-- kubectl
+- Kubectl
-- kustomize
+- Kustomize

 ### Prerequisites